 Although it gave new dimensions to art, it was not a political manifesto.
 The manifesto states that, horrified by the destruction caused by the world wars and subsequent confusion, art and literature faced numerous political challenges in resolving those confusions, the reaction of which emerged in the shape of surrealism.
 This movement rather aimed at preventing bloody revolutions by breaking the limitations placed on arts and literature by the politics of that time.

 Example #1: Freedom Of Love (By Andre Breton)

 “My wife with the hair of a wood fire

 With the waist of an otter in the teeth of a tiger

 My wife with the lips of a cockade and of a bunch of stars of the last magnitude

 With the teeth of tracks of white mice on the white earth

 With the tongue of rubbed amber and glass

 This is one of the best examples of surrealist poetry by Andre Breton.
 These lines have been taken from his poem “Freedom of Love.”
-See the irrationality in images about wife and wood fire, hourglass and teeth of a tiger.
+See the irrationality in images about his wife and a wood fire, an hourglass, and teeth of a tiger.
 None of these images have any relation.
-They have been just irrationally put together to demonstrate the mind of the poet and situation of the reality in which he is living.
+They have been just irrationally put together to demonstrate the mind of the poet, and a situation of the reality in which he is living.